 Provide concrete slope protection for the end fills under new bridges over I-20.
 If a bridge has a vertical abutment wall, provide concrete slope protection in the area under the bridge between the wall and the paved shoulder.
+Also provide concrete slope protection in the area on top of the abutment wall extending from the paved ditch on top of wall up to the end of the bridge wing wall.
 Detail concrete slope protection with a minimum thickness of 4 inches and in accordance with Drawing No. 804-01 of the Bridge Drawings and Details and in accordance with the requirements of Section 804 of the Standard Specifications for Highway Construction.